Whiteknight/ParserObjects/docs/v4/parsers_core.md

 });
 ```

 The Function parser is very similar to the `Sequential` parser.
 Both use a callback to execute the parse.
 The Function parser is almost completely free from structure and does not assume that the parse internally is performed using `IParser` instances.
 The Sequential parser, on the other hand provides a state object which should be used to perform parses, and expects that the parsing internally will be done using `IParser` instances.
+The `Function` parser is used internally to implement several of the other parser types in this list.

 ### List Parser